Expert Water Heater Repair in Austin for Your Home or Business

 Solving Common Water Heater Repair Issues in Austin

-🔷 Sediment and Mineral Flushing: Removing the buildup that causes noise and inefficiency.
+🔷 Sediment and mineral flushing: Removing the buildup that causes noise and inefficiency.

-🔷 Valve and Seal Inspections: Checking for slow leaks that can damage your flooring and foundation.
+🔷 Valve and seal inspections: Checking for slow leaks that can damage your flooring and foundation.

-🔷 Anode Rod Replacement: Proactively protecting your tank from internal corrosion and rust.
+🔷 Anode rod replacement: Proactively protecting your tank from internal corrosion and rust.

 Why Austin Homeowners Choose Our Team

 When you invite someone into your home to work on gas or electric equipment, you want a company you can count on.
 At Lantz Home Services, our roots go back to 1972, and we remain a family-owned business based in Lago Vista serving the greater Austin area.
-That history shapes how we approach every job, with long term relationships and accountability in mind.
+That history shapes how we approach every job, with long-term relationships and accountability in mind.

 Because we handle plumbing, HVAC, and electrical under one roof, homeowners can work with a single trusted team for critical home systems.
-This one stop approach reduces the stress of coordinating multiple contractors and helps us see how your water heater interacts with the rest of your home.
+This one-stop approach reduces the stress of coordinating multiple contractors and helps us see how your water heater interacts with the rest of your home.
 It also means our technicians are comfortable working around related components such as gas lines, electrical connections, and circulation systems.

 Honest pricing is central to how we do business.
 Our goal is to explain what we find, talk through options, and provide clear pricing before work begins.
-We work to repair when it makes sense and will walk you through the pros and cons if replacement becomes the better long term choice.
+We work to repair when it makes sense and will walk you through the pros and cons if replacement becomes the better long-term choice.
 You should not feel pressured into a decision or surprised by a bill.

 To support fast response times and clear communication, our team uses ServiceTitan to schedule and track visits.
 This helps us provide appointment windows, updates, and accurate records of work on your water heater.
 Our 100 percent satisfaction guarantee means we take your feedback seriously and work hard to make sure you are pleased with the service you receive.